 The standards and interpretations that are issued but not yet effective up to the date of issuance of the Group's and the Company's financial statements are disclosed below.
 The Group and the Company intend to adopt these standards, if applicable, when they become effective.

-Description Effective for annual periods beginning on or after
+FRSs effective for annual periods beginning on or after 1 January 2018